shuai626/dbgrepling/dbgrepling/README.md

 By setting `dBGrepling=true`, the executable assumes it is passed a Fasta file for stitched unitigs.
 Otherwise, it will process the Fasta file the same way as Sapling.
 By setting `mode=learned`, the executable uses a learned index of the suffix array to narrow the query space.
 Otherwise, it will use the naive binary search.
 By setting `unitigSearchMethod=rank`, the executable will use a bit-vector and rank algorithm to calculate the unitig position.
 Otherwise, it will use a naive binary search over the unitig positions.

+## eval/

+Directory containing all scripts related to downloading / processing data and evaluating dbGrepling.

 ### Benchmarking DBGrepling:
 Click on the `eval` directory to learn more